medical-codes-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool lists US medical code systems with specific attributes (release identifiers, effective dates, code counts), and distinguishes itself from sibling tools by focusing on system listing rather than browsing, checking, or mapping codes.
+The description clearly states the verb 'List' and the resource 'bundled US medical code systems' with specific attributes (release identifiers, effective dates, code counts).
+It distinguishes itself from sibling tools that browse, check, get, map, or search codes by focusing on system-level metadata.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.